Pomroka/TWT_Challenges_Tester/Readme.md

 ## How to download individual challenge tester/file from GitHub?

-You can switch branch to branch with that challenge, than click `Code` and `Download ZIP`
+You can switch branch to branch with that challenge, then click `Code` and `Download ZIP`

 Or in **Releases** section click `Challenge XX` and download `source_code (...)`.